ozanbaskan/ppatcher/README.md

 # Run your backend
 ./fileserver

-# Create a configuration file with all available options
+# Create a configuration file with all available options and build your client
 ./build-client.sh --create-config=my-game-config.json

+# You are ready to distribute it to your friends

 # You can also checkout what is available
 ./build-client.sh -h